-- Basic, TX priority

-- Basic, RX priority

-- Basic, repeater

-- Source routing, master (supported with FSK-radio)

-- Source routing, slave (supported with FSK-radio)

-- Packet routing
+- Basic, TX priority - Basic, RX priority - Basic, repeater - Source routing, master (supported with FSK-radio) - Source routing, slave (supported with FSK-radio) - Packet routing - Link Based Modulation (supported with OAM-radio) - Automatic QAM Modulation (supported with QAM-radio)

 These are called network protocol modes.
-Basic mode with TX priority is the traditional transparent mode of data transmission, where the RU is effectively replacing a cable between two Data Terminal Equipments.
+Basic mode with TX priority is the traditional transparent mode of data transmission, where the RU is effectively replacing a cable between two Data Terminal Equipment.
 In basic mode with RX priority the transmission is disabled as long as there is a reception ongoing.
 In repeater mode the data received from the radio path is buffered and then forwarded back to the radio path.
 Repeater mode is used to extend the radio coverage.